surveydown-dev/surveydown/README.md

   of adding JS modules to shiny app (pop up message) - could be useful for adding any number of JS-based features, like pop ups for required questions, JS-based progress bar, etc.

+# Documentation TODO

+Vignettes for each of the following:

+- Quick overview / basic usage
+- List of question types and examples
+- Question formatting options
+- Flow control (conditional skipping and conditional display)
+- Setting up the database with supabase

 ## [License Information](https://github.com/jhelvy/surveydown/blob/master/LICENSE.md)